CzajnikXD/osu-pp-discord-bot/README.md

 ## **Implemented Functionality**
 - Calculates performance points for osu!
 Standard mode (compatible with both Stable and Lazer builds).
-- Downloads beatmapsets used by players locally and sorts them by usage (default map storage limit is 5GB, which can be changed in the code).
+- Downloads beatmapsets used by players locally and sorts them by usage.
+If the map storage exceeds the limit (default 5GB, configurable in the code), the bot automatically deletes the least-used beatmapset to free up space.
 - Stores osu! usernames and their preferred osu! build locally, and calculates pp based on this information.

 ## **Setup**